QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

 If you're getting your public ssh key, congrats!
 You've successfully completed this tutorial.

+Want more Qubes split magic?
+Check this out: [Split-GPG:][Split-GPG]

 This guide has been inspired by:

 Qubes Split SSH (Github: Jason Hennessey - henn)